corentin-godefroy/server-dispatch/README.md

   target_name: GITHUB_SECRET # reference to the secret

 deploy:
   - source: # file or directory in the GitHub repository.
-All files under the directory itself (not recursively) are sent to the destination
+All files under the directory itself (not inluded) are recursively sent to the destination
     destination: # destination directory on the server
     targets: [] # list of target_names to synchronize, separated by coma (",")
 ```